- Find a Trail

 Two miles farther down the trail, you’ll cross I-44 on a bike-pedestrian bridge.
 If you’re up for more riding, you can continue pedaling on-road into downtown Kirkwood.
 From the trailhead, head north on South Holmes Avenue for 0.6 mile and turn left onto East Argonne Drive.
 In 0.8 mile, you’ll arrive at Kirkwood Station, a renovated 1893 depot, which is still in use today as an Amtrak train station.

-Plans to extend the trail farther are continuing.
-Grant’s Trail is part of the larger Gravois Creek Greenway and plays an increasingly key link in the River Ring, a growing 600-mile network of interconnected trails and on-street bicycle routes throughout the St. Louis region.
-As of September 2017, construction is underway to connect the eastern end of Grant's Trail to the River Des Peres Greenway Trail.
+Grant’s Trail is part of the larger Gravois Creek Greenway and is a key link in the River Ring, a growing 600-mile network of interconnected trails and on-street bicycle routes throughout the St. Louis region.

 To reach the Orlando Gardens trailhead from St. Louis, take I-55 south and exit at Union Road; then turn left onto Hoffmeister Ave.
 After a short distance, you will see the large parking lot on your right.